Home Blog Page 10

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-This review was written by Megan from the Vigilante Vibes Podcast!
+This review was written by Megan from the Vigilante Vibes Podcast.
 If you liked my review, be sure to check out my other reviews!
-Let me know what you think of Sirens: Love Hurts #3, or tell me what comics you’d recommend me trying out!
+Let me know what you think of The Peril of the Brutal Dark: An Ezra Cain Story #4, or tell me what comics you’d recommend me trying out!
 Find me on my socials, and check out my Marvel podcast, Vigilante Vibes, by clicking here!

 Leave a Reply